Stochastic Top-$K$ Subset Bandits with Linear Space and Non-Linear Feedback: Proposed Algorithm

 \section{Proposed Algorithm}

-In this section, we will present the proposed algorithm.
-The proposed algorithm, called \NAM, is an explore then exploit strategy which aims to minimize the expected regret, be computationally efficient, and having a storage complexity which is linear with $N$ (independent of $K$).
-The algorithm, described in \cref{alg:dama}, utilizes the fact that for CMAB problem, choosing $K$ arms from a set of $K+1$ arms has $K+1$ actions thus making the problem solvable using the standard MAB approach.
+The proposed algorithm, called \NAM, is an explore then exploit strategy which aims to minimize the expected regret, be computationally efficient, and have a storage complexity which is linear with $N$ and independent of $K$. \NAM, described in Algorithm \ref{alg:dama}, utilizes the fact that for CMAB problem, choosing $K$ arms from a set of $K+1$ arms has $K+1$ actions thus making the problem solvable using the standard MAB approach.
 In other words, if $N = K+1$, then the complexity is $\binom{K+1}{K} = K+1$, and only $K+1$ actions needs to be optimized.

+We construct a group $G$ which is a vector of length $K+1$ consisting of arm indices, or $G\in[N]^{K+1}$.
+Then, we can construct $K+1$ actions, each action using all but one entries in the group $G$.